 As winner of the 2012 Global Country Talent Search (Youth), Olivia traveled to Nashville and Pigeon Forge for the 2013 NACMAI (North American Country Music Associations International) competition.
 In the 17-20 division, Olivia won awards for International Female Vocalist, International Female Entertainer, Songwriter, and Co-Songwriter (w/ Larry Wayne Clark).

 Olivia has been involved with several charities.
-Olivia was part of the Ronald MacDonald House 2nd Annual Block Party in Edmonton, along with The Road Hammers, Alee, Livy Jeanne, and Mandy McMillan.
-She also participated in a fundraising event for the Dreamcatcher Foundation in October 2013 and was one of the opening acts for the band PRISM.
-She was the sole entertainer for the official launch of Strathcona County's 2011 Relay for Life Cancer fundraiser, performing at various locations in Alberta’s Capital Region for the charity and has also entertained at several fundraisers such as the 2012 Tulong Sa Kapwa benefit concert for Philippine flooding victims, Invisible Children Benefit concert, Run Wild Marathon, Adam Stock and Playing for Change.
+She was part of the 2nd Annual Block Party for Ronald MacDonald House in Edmonton, along with The Road Hammers, Alee, Livy Jeanne, and Mandy McMillan.
+Olivia provided entertainment for the 5th Annual Helping Families annual art exhibit in support of the Helping Families Handle Cancer Foundation.
+In October , 2013, she was one of the opening acts for the band PRISM in support of the Dreamcatcher Foundation.
+Olivia was the sole entertainer for the official launch of the Strathcona County's 2011 Relay for Life Cancer fundraiser, performing at various locations in Alberta's Capital Region and has entertained at several events such as the 2012 Tulong Sa Kapwa benefit for Philippine flood victims, Invisible Children Benefit concert, Run Wild Marathon, Adam Stock and Playing for Change.

 'Music Makes it Better'